 - 1. To introduce the fundamentals of optimization concepts and their applications in the structural engineering field. - 2.
 To study the linear programming methods of the optimization. - 3.
-To know the constrained and unconstrained variables of the various structural engineering problems. - 4.
-To know the various methods of optimality involving geometric and dynamic programming. - 5.
-To have an exposure on the various advanced techniques in the structural optimization.
+To know the constrained and unconstrained variables of the various structural engineering problems.

 - 1. Apply the basic ideas in optimization to make the structures as lightly as possible. - 2.
-Use linear programming techniques in engineering optimization. - 3.
+Outline a linear programming technique in engineering optimization. - 3.
 Evaluate the unconstrained and constrained optimization problems in structural design. - 4.
 Illustrate the methods adopted in solving the problems related to geometric and dynamic Programming. - 5.
-Apply advanced techniques of optimization such as genetic algorithm and Artificial Neural Networks in structures.
+Apply advanced techniques of optimization such as genetic algorithm and ArtificialNeural Networks in structures.